The capillary $L_p$-Minkowski problem: Introduction

 \section{Introduction}

 The classical Minkowski problem aims to determine a convex body whose surface area measure corresponds to a given spherical Borel measure.
-This problem has been completely resolved under a necessary and sufficient condition, through the significant contributions of Minkowski \cite{Min}, Alexandrov \cite{Alex}, Lewy \cite{Lewy}, Nirenberg \cite{Nire}, Pogorelov \cite{Pog52}, Cheng-Yau \cite{CY76}, and many other mathematicians.
-The study of the Minkowski problem has been a key inspiration in the development of Monge-Amp\`ere equation and the Brunn-Minkowski theory.
-In 1962, Firey \cite{Firey} introduced the concept of $p$-sums of convex bodies, and Lutwak \cite{Lut93} subsequently demonstrated that a corresponding $L_p$-Brunn-Minkowski theory exists for each of Firey's $p$-sums and $L_p$-surface area measure for $p\geq 1$.
+This problem has been completely resolved under a necessary and sufficient condition, through the significant contributions of Minkowski \cite{Min}, Alexandrov \cite{Alex}, Lewy \cite{Lewy}, Nirenberg \cite{Nire}, Pogorelov \cite{Pog52}, Cheng--Yau \cite{CY76}, and many other mathematicians.
+The study of the Minkowski problem has been a key inspiration in the development of Monge--Amp\`ere equation and the Brunn--Minkowski theory.
+In 1962, Firey \cite{Firey} introduced the concept of $p$-sums of convex bodies, and Lutwak \cite{Lut93} subsequently demonstrated that a corresponding $L_p$ Brunn--Minkowski theory exists for each of Firey's $p$-sums and $L_p$-surface area measure for $p\geq 1$.
 Namely, for a convex body $K\subset \RR^{n+1}$ containing the origin as its interior, the $L_p$-surface area measure $d S_{p}$ on $\SS^n$ is defined as where $h$ is the support function of $K$, and $d S$ is the standard surface area measure of $\p K$.
 This naturally leads to the formulation of the $L_p$-Minkowski problem:

 \